 Sure enough, she eventually opened her eyes and began breathing well enough on her own for them to unhook her.
 I was able to relax a little bit then but it wasn’t until about 2am that night that she started speaking again and I started to breathe better!
 The nurse and I were moving her to get her vitals and she opened her eyes, looked at me and said, “Is it you?” in her cute little voice.
 It was the sweetest thing I’d ever heard!
 Then she looked over at the nurse (covered in a face mask and other protective garb) and said, “Who is YOU??”
 Haha.
 It felt good to laugh again and I was so happy to hear her darling little voice.

-The next day brought an EEG (to check for any other reason that might have caused the seizure), bacterial culture results (negative) and nasal swab results (two separate viruses).
+The next day brought an EEG (to check for any other reason that might have caused the seizure), bacterial culture results (negative) and nasal swab results (positive for two separate viruses).
 She also began vomiting because the illness was still raging through her little body and the fever was creeping back up.
 She threw up 3 different doses of Tylenol before we got her some rectally (Fun!) and the fever broke.
 I left the hospital that night to go be with the other kids (several who still weren’t feeling well) and Luke stayed with her that night.

 The next morning I woke up to a picture text from him showing Vivs sitting up in bed and happily munching on fishy crackers.
 I was so happy!
 I didn’t realize how much I was still worrying until he called to say that her personality was totally back to normal and, since she was keeping down food, they were coming home later that day.